findy-network/findy-network.github.io/content/en/blog/cdk-pipeline/index.md

 the CloudFormation templates is called synthesizing.

-With the agency, we have some custom magic in place here as we are fetching the CDK context from the parameter store for the synthing.
+With the agency, we have some custom magic in place here as we are fetching the CDK context from the parameter store for the synthesizing.
 The recommendation is to store the context information in the CDK application repository, but we don't want to do it as it is open-source.